vivianngo97/Punctuation_Transcription/README.md

 # Model
 I have chosen to frame punctuation restoration as a sequence tagging problem where each word is tagged with the punctuation that follows it.
 The model is a bidirectional recurrent neural network model with the following specifications:
-- Bidirectional LSTM model with 0.1 Dropout for Embedding, Attention, and custom loss function optimized with Adam
+- Bidirectional LSTM model with Dropout, Attention, and a custom loss function optimized with Adam
 - Custom weighted categorical crossentropy loss function (weights are inverses of punctuation occurrences, e.g. 1/(#SPACE^0.75 + 1)).
 It is important to use a weighted loss function because of the class imbalance of the punctuation marks (e.g. there are far more spaces than exclamation points).
-- The example model has 64 units, 10 epochs
+- The example model has 0.3 dropout, 128 units per layer and, 10 epochs

 # Evaluation
 After the model is trained, it is then evaluated on a separate testing set based on the following: